Didisimmons/Ayo-Recipes/README.md

       * **Header Image** : A header image containing the user's username is present in a card container at the top of the page.
       A profile container with the user's personal information is located beneath the header image.
 The information displayed on the profile is the information provided by the user when they registered.
       * **Buttons** :To perform any of their desired functions, the user can click on any of the buttons under the profile details: "CREATE A RECIPE" or "UPDATE A PROFILE."
-      The user can view all of the recipes that have been created by clicking on the buttons.
+      The user can view all of the recipes that have been created by them on their profile.
 If no recipes are present, the user will see the message "No recipes added yet“.

    <br/>